-A second response is to say that, actually, most Christians aren’t familiar with this objection–they don’t know it, haven’t heard of it, haven’t thought about it–and hence don’t have a defeater for their belief.
+A second response is to say that, actually, most Christians aren’t familiar with the objection from religious diversity–they don’t know it, haven’t heard of it, haven’t thought about it–and hence don’t have a defeater for their belief.
 Thus, most Christians enjoy at least some justification.
 This follows from a popular epistemic principle called phenomenal conservatism (PC).
 Here’s what PC says:

 The absence of defeaters clause is essential to this response.
 Many Christians that believe in Christianity apart from argument and evidence haven’t heard of this objection from religious diversity.
 One might argue they should have heard of it, but that’s a separate worry.
 Given PC (and assuming an absence of other defeaters), they have at least some justification believing in what seems to them to be the case.

 Of course the question is now: But what about those that (i) believe in Christianity not on the basis of argument and evidence and (ii) have heard the objection from religious diversity?
 Doesn’t it follow that they are unjustified?
-I will argue that the answer to this question depends on the truth of falsity of Christianity.
-If Christianity is true, then Christian belief is reliable, but if Christianity is false, then it isn’t reliable (note that this is essentially identical to the thesis of Reformed Epistemology).
+I will argue that the answer to this question depends on whether Christianity is true.
+If Christianity is true, then Christian belief is probably reliable, but if Christianity is false, then it probably isn’t reliable (note that this is essentially identical to the thesis of Reformed Epistemology).